loki79uk/FS22_UniversalAutoload/README.txt

     [noLoadingIfUnfolded] - If true this parameter will prevent loading when the trailer is unfolded.
 It will also prevent loading while it is folding or unfolding.
 Use this if your unfolded trailer is not level or if the folding animation somehow blocks the loading area.

+    [isBoxTrailer] - This is an option designed for any trailers with rear doors that are opened via the unfolding action.
+If true the autoloading script will enable/disable loading according to the noLoadingIfFolded or noLoadingIfUnfolded (one of these two options must be supplied).

 	[isCurtainTrailer] - This is an option specifically designed for the KRONE Profi Liner curtain trailer.
 If true the autoloading script will detect the correct load side when open IF the tipSide.animation.name contains the string "Left" or "Right".
 Where: tipSide = self.spec_trailer.tipSides[self.spec_trailer.currentTipSideIndex] and self.spec_trailer.tipState == 2

     [enableRearLoading] - This is also designed for the KRONE Profi Liner curtain trailer, but can be applied to any trailer where automatic loading is required.
 A pallet trigger is created at the rear of the trailer, and will load any valid objects detected here that are dynamically mounted to another vehcile (e.g. a forklift).

+    [enableSideLoading] - This is designed for any trailer where automatic loading is required.
+A pallet trigger is created at either side of the trailer, and will load any valid objects detected here that are dynamically mounted to another vehcile (e.g. a forklift).

     [showDebug] - This option will enable a graphical debugging display for the specific trailer.
 It shows the loading triggers, unloading triggers, player trigger, rear loading trigger (if enabled) and detected pallet dimensions.
 The detected pallets are also colour coded depending if they are valid for loading/unloading.

   LOADING AREA: